huandichen/huandichen.github.io/_pages/about.md

 You have just read a [garden-path sentence](https://en.wikipedia.org/wiki/Garden-path_sentence).
 At first, this sentence may invite you to read *guided* as the main verb.
 Only later, when you reach *is warmly welcomed*, does it become clear that *guided through these pages* describes the visitor (*The visitor [who is] guided through these pages is warmly welcomed.*).
 In other words, I am rather good at using complicated ways to express simple meanings.
 (In short,) <span style="color: var(--global-theme-color);"><strong>Welcome!</strong></span>

-**I am currently an MSc Cognitive Neuroscience student at Radboud University in Nijmegen.
-Before that, I completed an MSc in Psycholinguistics at the University of Edinburgh, where I developed my interest in <span style="color: var(--global-theme-color);"><strong>eye movements in reading</strong></span> and <span style="color: var(--global-theme-color);"><strong>sentence comprehension</strong></span>.**
+<strong>I am currently an MSc Cognitive Neuroscience student at Radboud University in Nijmegen.
+Before that, I completed an MSc in Psycholinguistics at the University of Edinburgh, where I developed my interest in <span style="color:#c218c8;">eye movements in reading</span> and <span style="color:#c218c8;">sentence comprehension</span>.</strong>

-**Broadly, my research interests center on <span style="color: var(--global-theme-color);"><strong>ambiguity resolution</strong></span>: basically, what strategies help people recover from uncertainty.
-More recently, I have also become increasingly interested in cognitive neuroscience methods, including EEG, MEG, MRI, and transcranial ultrasound stimulation.**
+<strong>Broadly, my research interests center on <span style="color:#c218c8;">ambiguity resolution</span>: basically, what strategies help people recover from uncertainty.
+More recently, I have also become increasingly interested in cognitive neuroscience methods, including EEG, MEG, MRI, and transcranial ultrasound stimulation.</strong>